scottgary/LAPSforMac/README.md

 * In Mojave, if a mobile Active Directory user password is changed off of the Mac (Active Directory, Okta, a network-bound Windows PC, etc) the FileVault password will never sync with the new password.
 * Some users report that the Keychain password has diffculy syncing, or odd behavior where a user's password alternates between the old/cached password and the new/network password based on whether the user is connected to the corporate network
 * A simple restart does not resolve the issue
-* If you're using the LAPS script in a Jamf extended attribute, use this new script to grab the LAPS value to assist with syncing the new network password with FileVault
+* If you're using the LAPS script in a Jamf extended attribute, use the `Mojave_FileVault_sync.sh` script to grab the LAPS value to assist with syncing the new network password with FileVault